Boeing's new twin-engine 777X successfully completes maiden flight | DW | 25.01.2020

 The 252-foot-long passenger aircraft landed at Boeing Field near downtown Seattle at 2:00 pm local time (2200 GMT, 2300 CET) after flying for more than three hours on Saturday.

-The world's largest passenger jet's debut flight marked the start of a year of testing before it begins intercontinental service in 2021.
+The maiden flight of the world's largest twin-engined passenger jet marked the start of a year of testing before it begins intercontinental service in 2021.

-The first maiden flight of Boeing's new long-haul 777X is dubbed a major step for the company as it struggles with the fallout from its embattled 737 MAX.
+The flight was hailed as a major step for the company as it struggles with the fallout from its embattled 737 MAX.

 Boeing said the new aircraft would stay in the air for up to five hours.
 The flight had been delayed twice due to inclement weather, including high-speed winds and rain.